oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 Related repository: [https://github.com/oneclickvirt/6in4](https://github.com/oneclickvirt/6in4)

+This method will provide a way to split a /80 out of the IPV6 segment on A and attach it to B to use.

 ### Environmental Preparation

-A dual-stack VPS (A) with at least /64 subnet size and a VPS (B) with only one IPV4 address, hereafter referred to as server and client, respectively.
+A dual-stack VPS (A) with an IPV6 segment of at least /64 size and an IPV4 address and a VPS (B) with only one IPV4 address, hereafter referred to as server and client, respectively, are split so that the client will be given an IPV6 subnet of /80.

 ### Usage